What do you wear under your wetsuit?

-What do you wear under yours and why?
+So, what do you wear under your wetsuit and why?

 The obvious answer would be "as little as possible" but that might not always be the case if you are a scuba diver.
 Water temperature, the thickness of your wetsuit and where you kit up can help you determine what is best for you to wear under your wetsuit.